TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 3/Hebrews 3.18.md

 ---

-And to whom sware he that they should not enter into his rest, but to them that were disobedient?
+To whom did he swear that they wouldn't enter into his rest, but to those who were disobedient?